bngit/CodeLib/README.md

 DynArray : implement the dynamic array in C.

-Script : the sell Script I used.
+Script : the scripts I used.